Gorgeous George: Legacy

 Muhammad Ali and James Brown acknowledged that their own approach to flamboyant self-promotion was influenced by George.
 This was referenced in the 2021 movie One Night in Miami....
 A 19-year-old Ali met a 46-year-old George at a Las Vegas radio station.
 During George's radio interview, the wrestler's promo caught the attention of the future heavyweight champion.
 If George lost to Classy Freddie Blassie, George exclaimed, "I'll crawl across the ring and cut my hair off!
 But that's not gonna happen because I'm the greatest wrestler in the world!"

-Ali, who later echoed that very promo when taunting opponent Sonny Liston, recalled, "I saw 15,000 people comin' to see this man get beat.
+Ali, who later echoed that very promo when taunting his opponent Sonny Liston, recalled, "I saw 15,000 people comin' to see this man get beat.
 And his talking did it.
 I said, 'This is a gooood idea!'"
 In the locker room afterward, the seasoned wrestler gave the future legend some invaluable advice: "A lot of people will pay to see someone shut your mouth.
 So keep on bragging, keep on sassing and always be outrageous."

 In 2002, he was inducted into the inaugural class of the Pro Wrestling Hall of Fame (PWHF.org) by a committee of his peers.
 On March 27, he was inducted into the WWE Hall of Fame class of 2010.
-His 97-year-old former wife, Betty Wagner accepted the honor on his behalf, answering questions and telling the story of how he became Gorgeous George.
+His 97-year-old former wife, Betty Wagner, accepted the honor on his behalf, answering questions and telling the story of how he became Gorgeous George.

 In September 2008, the first full-length biography of Gorgeous George was published by HarperEntertainment Press.
 The title of the 304 page book is Gorgeous George: The Outrageous Bad Boy Wrestler who Created American Pop Culture by John Capouya.
 In the 2005 book I Feel Good: A Memoir in a Life of Soul, James Brown said he used many of Gorgeous George's antics to "create the James Brown you see on stage".

 Bob Dylan said meeting George changed his life.
-In Dylan's book The Chronicles: Volume One, Dylan recounts a story of meeting Gorgeous George in person.
-He wrote, "He winked and seemed to mouth the phrase, 'You're making it come alive.'
+In Dylan's book Chronicles: Volume One, Dylan recounts a story of meeting Gorgeous George in person.
+He wrote, "He winked and seemed to mouth the phrase, 'You're making it [the music] come alive.'
 I never forgot it.
 It was all the recognition and encouragement I would need for years."

 The 1951 Warner Brothers Merrie Melodies cartoon Bunny Hugged featured the one-shot character "Ravishing Ronald", modeled after Gorgeous George.
 The Bowery Boys also lampooned Gorgeous George (with Huntz Hall as a much-heralded wrestler) in the 1952 feature No Holds Barred.
 Musical performers such as Liberace, Little Richard, Elton John, Prince and Morris Day show signs of the George meme.